- Need: To reduce opioid use and increase quality of life in Rutland, Vermont.

 - Social services

-Project VISION has three committees:
+Project VISION has two committees:

 In 2014, the City of Rutland and the Rutland Redevelopment Authority received a $1.25 million Vermont Community Development Program grant, used by NeighborWorks of Western Vermont (NWWVT) to raze or rehabilitate blighted housing and to encourage residents to become homebuyers.
 NWWVT is a member of NeighborWorks America, working in collaboration with Project VISION committees to coordinate community development and organize events in neighborhoods.